Nathaniel Code: Murders

-Code is also suspected, but not confirmed, to have been the killer in the murders of Wes Burks, 48, and Monica Barnum, 20; Burks was killed on June 24, 1985, while Barnum was killed just under a month later on July 18.
-A day after Barnum's murder, Code killed four people on the same day; Vivian Chaney, 34, Billy Joe Harris, 28, Carlitha Culbert, 15, and Jerry Culbert, 25.
-The murders were all extremely brutal; Code had allegedly forced Vivian Chaney to watch him as he slit her daughter Carlitha's throat, then forced her head under the bathtub water until she drowned.
-Two other girls in the home at the time, aged 7 and 10, survived.
+Assistant police chief Sam Burns described the murders by saying, "I don't know that I've seen anything more vicious in the 25 years I've been in the department."
 According to retired FBI profiler John E. Douglas, the murders of Debra Ann Ford and Carlitha Culbert showed striking similarities, in his words "manipulation, domination, and control of the victims — a calling card.
 If one occurred in Shreveport and one in Baton Rouge, I wouldn't hesitate.
 There's no doubt that the same person was responsible for both sets of murders."

-Code is also suspected in the 1986 murders of Johnny Jenkins, 54, and Jake Mills, 60; Jenkins' body was found at 4115 Miles St. on February 21, 1986, while Mills' body was found at 1549 Poland Ave on December 12, 1986.
-Code was never officially linked to these killings, and none of his known murders occurred in 1986, the year he was married.
 On August 5, 1987, Code beat and stabbed his grandfather, 73-year-old William Code, to death.
 He had stabbed him 13 times and had bound and gagged him.
 Code also killed two children that were present in the home, 12-year-old Joe Robinson Jr. and 8-year-old Eric Williams.
-Police noted that the brutality of the attack had made them speculate if the attack was personal.
+Both boys were bound, gagged, and strangled to death with a cord.
+Police noted that the brutality of the attack had made them speculate if it was committed by someone close to William.

+Code is also suspected, but not confirmed, to have been the killer in the murders of Wes Burks, 48, and Monica Barnum, 20; Burks was killed on June 24, 1985, while Barnum was killed just under a month later on July 18.
+Code is also suspected in the 1986 murders of Johnny Jenkins, 54, and Jake Mills, 60; Jenkins' body was found at 4115 Miles St. on February 21, 1986, while Mills' body was found at 1549 Poland Ave on December 12, 1986.
+Code was never officially linked to these killings, and none of his known murders occurred in 1986, the year he was married.